Home icon as a Jester's castle

 9. Use Digital Mahjong and Practice Tools

 Today, countless digital platforms offer Mahjong simulators and online multiplayer tables.
-Apps such as Mahjong Soul, Tenhou, or Riichi City allow players to practice against AI or real opponents globally.
+They also support analytical thinking through review features such as replays, tile-tracking, and decision breakdowns.
+Apps such as Mahjong Soul, Tenhou, or Riichi City allow players to practice against AI or real opponents globally, helping you organise tiles, test potential hands, and spot mistakes before game time pressure sets in.
 These platforms often include auto-hand evaluation, replay analysis, and training modes highlighting tile efficiency metrics like shanten count and discard safety.

 Practising online helps you internalise rhythm, spot Dora opportunities, and gain real-time experience with different rule sets.
 Casino-style Mahjong apps and real-money versions are now available on mobile, merging Mahjong’s strategic challenge with the convenience of online gaming.